Prospects for Seismology by a Uranus Flagship Orbiter

 Sounding Saturn’s Interior using Ring Seismology

 A very different dataset obtained by Cassini observations of Saturn’s rings is proving to challenge our understanding of Saturn’s interior as well.
 It has been known since the time of the Voyagers that the rings are studded with waves driven by resonant forcing by Saturn’s moons, but Cassini observations have made it possible to identify a subset of these waves that are driven by resonances with the free oscillations of Saturn itself.
 The precise determination of the frequencies and number of spiral arms that Cassini scientists have been able to achieve for each of these roughly 20 waves associated with Saturn oscillations has generated an extremely well-resolved power spectrum, making it possible to do seismology of a giant planet for the first time.
+For some thorough discussion and background, see this excellent blog post from Emily Lakdawalla at The Planetary Society.

 This figure from our 2019 paper compares the locations of Lindblad (horizontal) resonances that we expect for Saturn’s fundamental tones given our interior models (green/yellow bars) to the observed locations of spiral density waves that propagate toward Saturn (open symbols), the signature of waves caused by perturbations inside the rings.
 We used our Saturn models to confirm that Saturn’s fundamental tones are the origin of the vast majority of these waves.
 Then we leveraged the fact that these frequencies are modulated by Saturn’s rotation to measure Saturn’s bulk rotation rate, a quantity which has been notoriously tough to determine through other means.
-For a more thorough discussion and background, see this excellent blog post from Emily Lakdawalla at The Planetary Society.
+Later, Janosz Dewberry developed improved computational techniques for treating a planet’s rapid and differential rotation when solving for oscillation modes, leading to our updated work on Saturn’s rotation from ring seismology.

 Helium rain in Jupiter and Saturn